MarkBuskbjerg/ta11y/README.md

 If you find it helpful in any way => I'm happy.
 If you have questions => Don't be a stranger :)

+## Roadmap and ideas

+Well.
+Just stuff I'd love to discover and get a handle on with this starter project.

+-   Better dates (implement some sort of date filter)
+-   Draft option in frontmatter only output the single file in development and with a [draft] notice.
+-   Content with publish dates in the future will only be visible in development and with a [scheduled] notice